Family Resource Library

-From bedtime tantrums to bedwetting, sleep problems can be one of the biggest sources of worry and frustration for parents of children with special needs.
+From bedtime tantrums to bedwetting, sleep problems can be one of the biggest sources of worry and frustration for families of children with special needs.
 Help is here in this down-to-earth, nonjudgmental guide, packed with widely tested, easy-to-use techniques that work for all children, with and without disabilities.
-This fully updated edition includes help for parents who usually struggle with nighttime problems..
+This fully updated edition includes help for families who usually struggle with nighttime problems..

 Special Children, Challenged Parents: The Struggles and Rewards of Raising a Child With a Disability